bf6-portal-contrib/bf6-portal-contrib/packages/air-superiority/README.md

 ## TODO List

-Current:
+Next Features:

+- Make bots unable to leave vehicles
+- Configure vehicle spawn points better
-- Spawn in Vehicle
+- Fix bot sometimes spawning in the wrong spawn

-Features:
+- Use faction-based vehicles
+- Add aerial objectives
+- Try configuring a conquest gamemode
+- Do not add vehicles when deploying in friendly vehicles

-- Choose vehicle
+- Choose vehicle using UI (use mod.EnableUIInputMode)
-- Spawn quickly
-- Configure experience UI-based settings
+- Do not use UI for bots
-- Configure experience metadata
+- Configure capstone map in the rotation
-- Set conquest mode

-Nice to have:

-- X

-Technical Improvements:

-- X